Paid Family Leave - Caregivers

 - Be a caregiver for an ill family member.
 A qualifying family member is a child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.

 Fun fact: More than one individual can be the caregiver, but you can only receive PFL benefits for the days/hours you are the primary caregiver.

-Fun fact: You can break up your six weeks of leave.
+Fun fact: You can break up your eight weeks of leave.
 You don’t have to take it all at once!